Why integrate Biomass Crops into Agroforestry Systems?

 Key messages:

-• One promising dimension in agroforestry that is yet to realise its full potential is the integration of biomass crops.
+- One promising dimension in agroforestry that is yet to realise its full potential is the integration of biomass crops.

 Introduction

-In Wales, farmers are expected to allocate at least 10% of their land to tree cover in return for payments from the Sustainable Farming Scheme (SFS).
+The UK government has made a commitment to achieve net-zero greenhouse gas emissions by 2050.
+As part of a comprehensive strategy addressing the effects of climate change, tree planting is a key component.
+The UK government has outlined an ambitious 25-year plan to improve the environment.
+This aims for a 12% tree cover by 2060, which will involve the planting of 180,000 hectares of trees by the end of 2042.
+In Wales, farmers are expected to allocate at least 10% of their land to tree cover in return for payments from the (currently delayed) Sustainable Farming Scheme (SFS).
 The Scottish government has similarly set targets to achieve a 21% forest and woodland cover by 2032, with a strong desire for greater integration of land use practices.
+Northern Ireland’s forest for our future programme aims to plant 9,000 hectares of new woodland (18 million trees) by 2030.
+To reach these goals, agroforestry can play a key role.
 To reach these goals, agroforestry will play a key role.
 Agroforestry is a land management approach that combines trees and shrubs with crop and livestock farming systems.

 Understanding Agroforestry Systems

-• Silvopastoral agroforestry, which combines trees with livestock.
+- Silvopastoral agroforestry, which combines trees with livestock.

-• Silvoarable agroforestry, the combination of trees and crops.
+- Silvoarable agroforestry, the combination of trees and crops.

-• Hedgerows, shelterbelts, and riparian buffer strips, which entail growing trees between parcels of land.
+- Hedgerows, shelterbelts, and riparian buffer strips, which entail growing trees between parcels of land.

-• Forest farming, where crops are cultivated within a forest environment.
+- Forest farming, where crops are cultivated within a forest environment.

-• Homegardens, characterized by the combination of trees and food production in proximity to households.
+- Home gardens, characterized by the combination of trees and food production in proximity to households.

-The tree component of agroforestry can be from a diverse range of tree and shrub species, including biomass tree crops (both short rotation forestry and short rotation coppice) integrated into existing landscapes.
-For instance, in silvoarable agroforestry, one might find combinations like poplar trees with oilseed rape or cherry with willow short rotation coppice.
-Silvopastoral agroforestry reduces heat stress for livestock, enhances their well-being and productivity, and provides fodder.
-Hedgerows, shelterbelts and riparian buffer strips, shelterbelts and riparian buffer strips are the most visible and recognisable forms of agroforestry in the UK.
+The tree component of agroforestry can be from a diverse range of tree and shrub species, including biomass tree crops (both short rotation forestry (SRF) and short rotation coppice (SRC)) integrated into existing landscapes.
+For instance, in silvoarable agroforestry, one might find combinations of poplar trees with oilseed rape or cherry with willow SRC.
+Silvopastoral agroforestry reduce heat stress for livestock,enhance their well-being and productivity, and provide fodder.
+Hedgerows, shelterbelts and riparian buffer strips are the most visible and recognisable forms of agroforestry in the UK.
 Only 3% of the UK farmed area practises agroforestry.

 The format by which agroforestry is implemented can vary widely, from uniform rows of arable crops and forestry, to expanding the width and amounts of hedgerows on pastureland.
-The agroforestry handbook provides practical guidelines and design considerations (Fig.1) for establishing agroforestry systems.
+The agroforestry handbookprovides practical guidelines and design considerations (Fig.1) for establishing agroforestry systems.

 Why integrate biomass crops into agroforestry systems?